NVTS

 Navitas Semiconductor's 15% Board-Hire Rally Widens Gap to $8.15 Analyst Target

-Navitas Semiconductor Corporation (NVTS) shares traded approximately 15% higher Thursday after the company named Gregory M. Fischer, a 40-year chip industry veteran and former Broadcom executive, as an independent director.
-The appointment refocused investor attention on Navitas's push into AI data center power and widened the gap between the $12.24 spot price and the $8.15 sell-side consensus target, implying roughly 33% downside from current levels.
+Navitas Semiconductor Corporation (NVTS) shares jumped roughly 15% Thursday after the company named Gregory M. Fischer, a 40-year chip industry veteran and former Broadcom executive, as an independent director.
+The hire renewed investor focus on Navitas's push into AI data center power.
+It also widened the spread between the $12.24 spot price and the $8.15 sell-side consensus target — a gap implying roughly 33% downside from current levels.
 First-quarter 2026 results are scheduled for Tuesday, May 5, 2026.

 Navitas Semiconductor Corporation (NVTS) — stock analysis